Thomas Massie: Government surveillance

 Massie is a critic of the PATRIOT Act and warrantless surveillance of Americans.
 In 2014, he sponsored an amendment to stop warrantless "backdoor" searches of U.S. citizens' online data; it passed the House 293–123.
 The amendment also contained a provision prohibiting the NSA or CIA from requesting companies to install surveillance backdoors in their products.

 In 2015, Massie introduced the Surveillance State Repeal Act, a bill that sought to repeal the PATRIOT Act and the FISA Amendments Act.
 Also in 2015, he joined with Representative Justin Amash in an effort to ensure the expiration of certain provisions of the PATRIOT Act.

 Massie has called for NSA whistleblower Edward Snowden to be pardoned and for Director of National Intelligence James Clapper to be prosecuted for lying to Congress while under oath about the phone metadata program that Snowden exposed.

-Gun rights

-Massie has introduced and supported legislation that eliminates certain gun control measures.
-For example, during the 2019–2020 session, Massie introduced H.R.
-2071, the "Second Amendment Protection Act", which would lift the federal prohibition on medical marijuana patients from owning or possessing firearms.
-In 2022, he introduced H.R.
-7415, the "Safe Students Act", which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.
-Massie commenting:"Gun-free zones are ineffective and make our schools less safe.
-Since 1950, 98 percent of mass public shootings have occurred in places where citizens are banned from having guns."
-He added, "Banks, churches, sports stadiums, and many of my colleagues in Congress are protected with firearms, yet children inside the classroom are too frequently left vulnerable."Massie has also criticized President Joe Biden's plans to regulate privately made firearms by reclassifying gun kits as firearms under the Gun Control Act and requiring manufacturers to be licensed and inscribe serial numbers on gun kits.
-On March 26, 2025, the Supreme Court, in a 7–2 opinion authored by Justice Gorsuch, ruled in favor of the Biden administration's reclassification.